Anna Duggar Breaks Silence On Twitter As She Waits For New Baby With Husband Josh Duggar

-Anna Duggar has kept her fans waiting with baited breath about her new baby.
-The fans have speculated the due date to be sometime in late August, but it looks like it may be closer to September at this rate.
+Anna Duggar has kept her fans waiting with bated breath for details about her new baby.
+Fans have speculated the due date to be sometime in late August, but it looks like it may be closer to September at this rate.
 While her husband, Josh Duggar, has not given any updates on the fifth baby, Anna has taken to Twitter to speak about her life as she waits for the big day.

-Ever since the scandal go 19 Kids and Counting cancelled, Josh Duggar has not used his social media accounts to keep in touch with his fans.
-In fact, for the past two years, he has lived a quiet life off camera as TLC has forbidden him to appear on the family’s spin-off show, Jill & Jessa Counting On.
+Ever since the scandal got 19 Kids and Counting canceled, Josh Duggar has not used his social media accounts to keep in touch with his fans.
+In fact, for the past two years, he has lived a quiet life off-camera, as TLC has forbidden him to appear on the family’s spin-off show, Jill & Jessa Counting On.

 But earlier this year, he finally came out of hiding to announce that he and Anna are expecting their fifth child.